 But, it is your option.

-Order at Izakayas
+How To Order Highball at Izakayas In Japan

 I have never been at Izakayas where don’t have “whiskey highball”.

-The happy news is low-calorie!
+The happy news is low-sugar!

 But don’t drink too much!